 Belfast Gay Places

 A quick look in GCN news reveals a list of only 15 LGBT venues and services in Belfast.
-For a city of almost 300,000 it is not a large offering.
-There are only three for four gay bars/disco clubs: Kremlin, Parliament, Custom House and gay friendly White’s Tavern.
+For a city of almost 400,000 it is not a large offering.
+At the time of my visit there were only three for four gay bars, discos, and clubs: Kremlin, Parliament, Custom House and gay friendly White’s Tavern.
 Another four listings are for HIV and health assistance and support including Rainbow Project and the AIDS phone Help Line.
-The rest of the offerings are support groups and meetings for lesbians or TV/TS or Naturists.
+The rest of the offerings are support groups and meetings for lesbians, trans-people and Naturists.
 In the Cathedral Offices, directly across from St Anne’s Cathedral, are offices which house a sort of LGBT center called Cara Friend.
 Here is home to a phone help line, a gay rights advocacy group, and an LGBT support group called Queerspace.

 The Belfast Rainbow Project office is also downtown among the supermarkets, department stores and sidewalk cafes.
 It’s menu of AIDS/HIV services are the same as in Derry but with a larger caseload of course.
-Unfortunately when I stopped by their offices they were closed to the public while the Rainbow Board of Directors met to plan their enhanced future powerfully assisted by the large grant from the Princess Diana Foundation.
+Unfortunately when I stopped by their offices they were closed to the public because the Rainbow Board of Directors were meeting to plan their expanding future; they were powerfully assisted by a large grant from the Princess Diana Foundation.

 Later I stopped by the Kremlin bar/disco the premier gay venue in Belfast (indeed, in all of Ireland, I think) two blocks away from the magnificent St. Anne’s Protestant cathedral downtown.
-The antithesis between these two places is obvious in the larger-than-life sized bronzed statue of Lenin in front of Kremlin bar, with his famous right arm stretched out to the future of Soviet Russia, which lords above the front entry.
+The antithesis between these two places is obvious in the larger-than-life sized bronzed statue of Lenin in front of Kremlin bar, with his famous right arm stretched out to the future of Soviet Russia.

 The place is jammed late at night starting about 11:30.
 There is a separate DJ in the front bar area where the lounge banquette seating is red leatherette upholstering with red lights bathing the walls.
 Gavin said there has never been a problem with the police with whom they have friendly relations.
 Kremlin staff check ID’s for over 18 and care is taken to keep the crowds at least 50% gay since the place is now popular also with straight kids who don’t care about sexual persuasions.
 (How do you tell the difference between gay and straight youth?)